wmaynard/chat-service/README.md

 #### Notes

 * The `message` parameter is an object containing a string, `text`.
 There are other fields that can be included in a `message` object, but none are useful in the context of the `MessageController`.
+* Messages have a few different types that can be used:
+    * `Message.TYPE_CHAT`: This is a user-generated message.
+    * `Message.TYPE_BROADCAST`: This is a server-generated message sent to all of a player's **global rooms**.
+    * `Message.TYPE_BAN_ANNOUNCEMENT`: When a user is **banned**, a message is sent out to all of that user's rooms with their `aid` attached to it (as if they were the author)s, announcing they were banned.
+This should not be displayed by any client.
+Its purpose is to signal that particular user's client that they've been banned - rather than require extra frequent service requests or Mongo queries - since their client is already checking chat.
+    * `Message.TYPE_UNBAN_ANNOUNCEMENT`: Similar to above, only in reverse.
+However, each announcement only reflects a single **ban**; if the user has multiple **bans** issued against them, they may still be unable to access chat.

 ## Rooms